docker/extensions-sdk/docs/tutorials/react-extension.md

 - [Docker Desktop build with Extensions capabilities](https://github.com/docker/desktop-extension-samples/releases/)
 - [Docker Extensions CLI](https://github.com/docker/desktop-extension-samples/releases/)

-## UI extension folder structure
+## Extension folder structure

-In the `templates` folder you can find the `ui-extension` template that contains a ready-to-go example that represents a UI Extension built on ReactJS.
+In the `react-extension` folder at the root of the repository you can find a ready-to-go example that represents a UI Extension built on ReactJS.
 Although you can start from an empty directory, it is highly recommended that you start from this official template and change it accordingly to suit your needs.

 ```bash
 .